-- Deadline for applications: July 1 or when the cohort fills
+Applications will be accepted until July 1 or when the cohort is filled.

 Accepting Applications for MA Program on Campus

 - Fall Enrollment: Mar 15 (priority)/July 1

 - Spring Enrollment: Oct 1 (priority)/Nov 1

 - Summer Enrollment: Apr 1 (priority)/Mar 1

 The Master of Arts (M.A.) degree in Higher Education provides 36 semester hours of graduate work to prepare individuals for mid- and upper-level positions in postsecondary education.
 This degree is for individuals interested in beginning or advancing careers in higher or adult education and provides opportunities for students to explore and apply research and theory to the complex contexts of today's educational environments.
 Students in the program select from one of the following three concentrations:

 - Community College & University Leadership (offered on the Main Campus and through distance education)